ABSTRACT SUBMISSIONS

 Mobile number

-The registration system will not let you proceed until you have completed each of these fields & will prompt you to complete them if they are missed in the initial process.
+The system will not let you proceed until you have completed each of these fields and will prompt you to complete them if they are missed in the initial process.

-Once you have created an account, you will be able to continue with your special session submission.
+Once you have created an account, you will be able to continue with your submission.

 -

-Should you wish to make changes to your Special Session proposal after you have submitted it, please log back in to your online registration dashboard.
-Click the “manage” button.
-Under the Special Session abstract heading you will be able to view, edit or submit a new abstract.
+To do this, please log back in to your online registration dashboard.
+Click the “manage” button under the Individual Abstract Submission heading.
+Here you will be able to view, edit or submit a new abstract.

-Note: Once the submission deadline has passed and reviewing has commenced, no changes are permitted.
+Note: Once the submission deadline has passed and reviewing has commenced, no changes within the portal are permitted.

 -

-Once the Special Session proposal submission deadline passes, the Annual Meeting Program Committee and Special Session Chairs will review all submissions.
-Once reviewing has been completed, notification of programming decisions will come from the ASN Events Team.
-A reminder that organizers in the accepted Special Session must submit their abstracts following the standard procedure for abstract submission through the online registration dashboard.
+Once the submission deadline passes, the Annual Meeting Program Committee will review all submissions.
+Once reviews have been completed, notification of programming decisions will come from the ASN Events Team.

 -

-Final acceptance into the program is conditional on all organizers having valid SFS 2026 registrations.
+Final acceptance into the program is conditional upon having a valid SFS 2026 Annual Meeting registration.

 -